Nikkig087/project2test/README.md

     height: auto !important;
 }

 resulted in duplication of the background image when a popup was initated.
-The resolution involved downloading the JavaScript file from https://cdn.jsdelivr.net/npm/sweetalert2@11 and saving it as sweetalert2@11.js, then updating the height to be:
+The resolution involved adding a new style rule to the style.css documentation.
+In order not to have this style rule overwritten, the stylesheet was loaded following the sweet alert script in the head section of the index.html page.

-body.swal2-height-auto {
+body .swal2-height-auto {
-    height: 0 !important;
+    height: 80vh;
 }

-I had to then place the in the head of the index.html file whilst also keeping the  <script src="https://cdn.jsdelivr.net/npm/sweetalert2@11"></script> to ensure all other functionality involved in the Sweet Alert pop-up was not impacted.

 ![image before code update](docs/images/game_over_desktop_double_screen.png)

 ![image after code update]()

 ### Validator Testing

 - HTML